aristanetworks/atd-public/topologies/datacenter-latest/labguides/source/cvp_studios_l3ls_evpn.rst

 Note: Ongoing WIP, document should be treated as early release and incomplete.

+To successfully run this lab in ATD, once the environment is up, do not initalize any of the preset labs.
+SSH into Host1 and Host2 and remove the existing port channels, and reconfigure as shown in the topology.
+Also Create vlans and SVIs as shown.
+When this ATD is final, this stwp will not be needed as there will be lab option for it.

 CloudVision Studios  -  L3LS/EVPN
 =================================
 Cloudvision Studios allows us to easily and quickly deploy complicated network topologies in a matter of minutes.